ClemensElflein/openmower.de/content/en/docs/versions/errata/ic2-is-wrong/_index.md

         status_message.charging_current = -1.0
 ```

 For mainstream kit versions, we prepared this already.
-Just update your mower_version in `/boot/mower_config.txt` to use the firmware without charging current control.
+Just update your `OM_HARDWARE_VERSION` in `/boot/openmower/mower_config.txt` to use the firmware without charging current control.

 | Existing Version | Change to  |
 |------------------------|------------|